arcus-azure/arcus.webapi/docs/preview/features/logging.md

 When custom exception handling is required, you can inherit from the `ExceptionHandlingMiddleware` to create your own middleware component and register it with Arcus' extension.

-This example implements the exception handling middleware to influence the log message and returns a custom determination of the HTTP response status code.
+This example implements the exception handling middleware to influence the log message and adds a custom determination of the HTTP response status code.

 ```csharp
 using Arcus.WebApi.Logging;